 - On the first day of the program there will be a placement class to determine student levels.

 - All levels will have technique and pointe/pas de deux everyday.

-- Other class offerings may include: Variations, Modern, Character, Jazz, Hip-Hop, Musical Theater, Yoga, Pilates, Music, Acting, Dance History, Costumes, Pointe Shoes and Stage Production.
+- Other class offerings may include: Variations, Modern, Character, Jazz, Musical Theater, Yoga, Pilates, Music, Acting, Dance History, Pointe Shoes and Nutrition.

-- All students will have the opportunity to participate in a final performance showcasing selections from ABT's repertoire and new choreography created during the program.
+- All students will have the opportunity to participate in a final performance showcasing selections from ABT's repertoire.
 The final performance is on the last day of the program and is usually scheduled for the afternoon.

 May parents attend a class or rehearsal?

-All classes and rehearsals are closed.
 Parents are not permitted to watch classes or rehearsals during the ABT Summer Intensive because it is distracting for the students.
-Parents and teachers are invited to attend the final performances at the end of the program.
+Parents and teachers are invited to attend a warm-up class on Thursday, August 4 and Friday, August 5.

 When and where are the final performances?

-The two final performances are on Friday, August 1 at 11:00 a.m. and 3:00 p.m.
-The performances will be held at the B. Iden Payne Theatre at the Winship Drama Building.
-The Winship Drama Building is located at the intersection of 23rd Street and San Jacinto on the UT campus.
-The Winship Drama Building's physical address is 300 East 23rd Street, Austin, TX 78705.
-For driving directions and online maps, please click here.
+The two final performances are on Friday, August 5 at 12:00pm and 3:00 p.m.
+The performances will be held at the Hogg Auditorium For driving directions and online maps, please click here.